shadow2469/BiRSwinT/README.md

 # BiRSwinT

-This repo is the official implementation of ["BiRSwinT: Bilinear Full-Scale Residual Swin-Transformer for Fine-Grained Driver Behavior Recognition"].
+This repo is the official implementation of ["BiRSwinT: Bilinear Full-Scale Residual Swin-Transformer for Fine-Grained Driver Behavior Recognition"](https://www.sciencedirect.com/science/article/abs/pii/S0016003222008857?via%3Dihub).
 It currently includes code and models for the following tasks:

 > **Image Classification**: Included in this repo.
 See [get_started.md](get_started.md) for a quick start.

 ## Updates

-***12/26/2022***
+**_12/26/2022_**

 Initial commits: